Samsung and Apple Announced AirPlay Support and new iTunes App for Smart TVs - The Mac Observer

 iTunes App Launches on Samsung TV

 Samsung announced Sunday that a new iTunes Movies and TV Shows app will debut exclusively on Samsung Smart TVs.
 It will be available in over 100 countries.
 The devices will also support AirPlay 2 in 190 countries.
 The services will become available from spring 2019.
+Samsung will take to the CES 2019 stage Monday.

 The new iTunes app will give users access to their iTunes library, let them browse the iTunes Store and buy or rent movies and TV episodes.
 Samsung said this will include access to the largest selection of 4K HDR movies.
 The company added that the new app will link with Samsung’s existing Smart TV Services such as Universal Guide, Bixby, and Search.